Mutual Funds and ETFs

 Funds can own a wide variety of securities – everything from stocks and bonds to commodities, among others.
 As you are looking for a fund, you’ll want to decide what type of security you are seeking.

 Most funds focus on a specific geography.
 Many mutual funds focus on US investments, while others purchase securities from within a region of the US, the whole world or segments thereof, such as the developed world excluding the US.
-While I hold most of my North American equity positions in individual companies, I use mutual funds to diversify my A group of financial instruments. globally.
+While I hold most of my North American equity positions in individual companies, I use mutual funds to diversify my portfolio globally.

 Just as funds focus on a specific geography, they sometimes invest in one or more market segments.
 Some funds focus on a specific industry, such as natural resources or technology or financial companies.
 If you think a particular industry is going to benefit from trends in the economy, such as healthcare as the population ages, you might want to buy a fund that focuses on the healthcare industry.
-On the other hand, you might want to avoid healthcare stocks if you think that the healthcare industry might be at The possibility that something bad will happen. of significant disruption from changes in the government’s role in healthcare.
+On the other hand, you might want to avoid healthcare stocks if you think that the healthcare industry might be at risk of significant disruption from changes in the government’s role in healthcare.

 Other funds focus on the size of companies.
-For example, an S&P 500 A type of exchanged-traded fund (ETF) or mutual fund that invests in such a way that the returns on the fund are identical or very close to a market index.
-For example, an S&P 500 index fund wou...
-More only buys positions in companies in the S&P 500 which, by definition, are large.
+For example, an S&P 500 Index fund only buys positions in companies in the S&P 500 which, by definition, are large.
 Other funds focus on middle-sized companies (middle-sized capitalization of mid-cap) or smaller companies (small-cap).

 Another “industry” on which many funds focus is municipal bonds.
 These funds invest in bonds issued by municipalities.
-In many cases, A charge for borrowing money, most often based on a percentage of the amount owed. from municipal bonds and municipal A form of debt issued by government entities and corporations. funds is not taxed by the Federal government or in the state in which the municipality is located.
-For example, if you buy a A form of debt issued by government entities and corporations. issued by the City of Baltimore, it is likely that it will not be taxed at all if you are a Maryland resident.
+In many cases, interest from municipal bonds and municipal bond funds is not taxed by the Federal government or in the state in which the municipality is located.
+For example, if you buy a bond issued by the City of Baltimore, it is likely that it will not be taxed at all if you are a Maryland resident.

 Appreciation vs. Dividends